MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

   /// Gets the `Cancel` property.
   [propget] HRESULT Cancel([out, retval] BOOL* value);

-  /// Set if cancel the upcoming save/download. `TRUE` means the action
+  /// Set whether to cancel the upcoming save/download. `TRUE` means the action
   /// will be cancelled before validations in default policy.
   ///
   /// The default value is `FALSE`.